The 1986 Gale Street Murders Haunted Community For One Long Week Before Charles Fedora Was Arrested

 He explained, “If we were to take a negative view of any of these rumors, we would be putting our stamp of approval on other versions.
 So, to quell these rumors, I would be giving the suspect knowledge of what we know.”

-At the end of the day, perhaps there is no simple right or wrong – just two different occupations trying to do their jobs, one charged with the responsibility to protect and serve, the other with the purpose of informing and educating the public.
+Perhaps there is no simple right or wrong – just two different occupations trying to do their jobs, one charged with the responsibility to protect and serve, the other to inform and educate the public.

 Police Arrest Suspect

-Reactions to the arrest of Charles Fedora ran the gamut from disbelief, surprise and in some cases, not surprised at all by some friends who suspected him.
-He was known to have drug problems and “constantly immersed in criminal activity.”
-A high school drop out, Charles Fedora had never graduated high school.
+Reactions to the arrest of Charles Fedora ran the gamut from disbelief, surprise, and, in some cases, not surprised at all by some friends who suspected him.
+He was known to have drug problems and was “constantly immersed in criminal activity.”
+A high school dropout, Charles Fedora had never graduated high school.
 According to the Watertown Daily Times, he had spent time at the Credo Foundation’s rehab center in Pamelia, where his “bunkmate” claims he strangled his pet cat.

 Laurel Groff, sister of Fedora’s bunkmate, Barry Groff, she the show had a “riff” while at Credo “and Charley took the cat down to the basement and strangled it.”